Front door of the Bernard Osher Marin Jewish Community Center.

 Karen LeFever, Marketing Director

-Brittany Mihalik, Camp Director
+Brittany Mihalik, Camp and Youth Director

-Tim Schmidt, Membership Director
+Tim Schmidt, General Manager

 James Sokol, Adult Learning and Living Director